darkzOGx/google-maps-ai-lead-generator/README.md

 ```

 ### Key Insights
-✅ **100% email extraction** - Every business with a website yielded a valid email
+✅ **70% email extraction** - 7 out of 10 businesses with websites yielded valid emails
 ✅ **Zero junk data** - No "undefined" values, no corrupted emails, no fake addresses
 ✅ **Smart scoring** - Technology companies in San Francisco scored A+ due to ICP match
 ✅ **Clean formatting** - All emails properly validated and trimmed